19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Characters/Base Character Sheet.md

 ## [Spells](../../Magic/Spellcasting/Spells.md)

-[Spellcasting Ability](../../Magic/Spellcasting/The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md) (INT, WIS, or CHA?)
+[Spellcasting Ability](../../Magic/Spellcasting/The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md) (INT, WIS, or CHA)
-Do you follow the teachings of a [Deity](../../Magic/Deities/Deities.md)? *Default is No*
+Note your [Deity](../../Magic/Deities/Deities.md) if you have one. *Default is No*

 | Spell Name | Notes |
 | ---------- | ----- |